Simple API Integration

 start_time = asyncio.get_event_loop().time()

-async with self.pool.acquire() as connection:
+async with self.pool.buy() as connection:

 self.connection_metrics.record_acquisition_time(